 Binding values can be at odds with universal-rights values, since they place conditions on care and mandate treating people unequally.
 The capacity of binding values to undermine universal-rights values likely contributes to our findings across several studies showing that binding values are linked to a range of attitudes and actions most people would not consider “morally praiseworthy,” including Machiavellianism:

 Binding values are also linked to blame and stigmatization of victims – as described in our New York Times piece “Who Blames the Victim?” which covers the following studies:

-My research also investigated the cognitive and neural processes behind links between moral values and attitudes and actions.
-I found roles for representations of causation and theory-of-mind, which I am investigating in current work.
+To further pinpoint the cognitive and neural processes behind links between moral values and attitudes and actions, I examined the roles of representations of causation and theory-of-mind.

 This involves a psycholinguistics approach, including investigation of the moral dimension of implicit verb causality: